Aigeri/rsschool-cv/cv.md

 ---

 ### Education
 - Academy of Public Administration under the President of the Republic of Kazakhstan, Nur-Sultan - MDR/master's degree.
-Specialty: State and local administration, master of public policy.
+Speciality: State and local administration, master of public policy.
 Graduated in 2019.
 - Kazakh National Agrarian University, Almaty.
-Specialty: veterinary and sanitary doctor.
+Speciality: veterinary and sanitary doctor.
 Graduated in 2008.

 ---